What is a password manager?

 ValutWarden is an official Bitwarden-compatible server written in Rust programming language.

-- Pass-WinMenu; is a simple, easy-to-use password manager for Windows.
+This is a simple, easy-to-use password manager for Windows.

-- Pass for iOS; Pass for iOS - an iOS client compatible with Pass command line application.
+Pass for iOS - an iOS client compatible with Pass command line application.

-- Pass for macOS; is a macOS wrapper for pass, the standard UNIX password manager.
+This is a macOS wrapper for pass, the standard UNIX password manager.

-- Swifty; Free Offline-first Password Manager for macOS, Windows, and Linux
+A free Offline-first Password Manager for macOS, Windows, and Linux

-- goky; is a password manager, which does not require a password vault.
+Goky is a password manager, which does not require a password vault.
 The goky is written in Go Programming language.

-- Passky: Passky is a simple, modern, lightweight, open source and secure password manager.
+Passky is a simple, modern, lightweight, open source and secure password manager.
 It is written in PHP and can be installed using Docker.

-- Ripasso; A simple password manager written in Rust programming language.
+A simple password manager written in Rust programming language.
 It works from the terminal or with a QT GUI which is currently unstable.

 NoKey is a distributed password manager that works without a master password.
 NoKey is available for Android, and as a Google Chrome extension.